Skip to Main Content

 1. Enter search words or partial phrases to search.
 To search for an exact phrase, put quotation marks around it.
 For example, "liberation theology" will return results with those words together in that order.

-2. Use the drop-down menu to select which metadata term to search across.
+2. Use the drop-down menu to select which metadata term to search across, like Title, Subject, Author, etc.

 3. Combine search terms using boolean operators AND, OR, and NOT.
 These determine how the search terms in each text box relate to one another.
 For example, looking for articles about "liberation theology" AND "Latin America" would return articles that contain both terms in their detailed record.
 A search for "liberation theology" NOT "Latin America" would return articles that contain the term "liberation theology" in their detailed record without the term "Latin America" present.

-4. Use the "+" and "-" symbols to add or remove text search boxes to your search.
+4. Use the "+" symbol to add text search fields to your search.

 Additional Search Options